Rodrigo Constantino: "Caviar left"

-In a text published in the newspaper O Globo in 2012, Constantino used the mayoral election of Rio de Janeiro, disputed mainly between Eduardo Paes (PMDB party, elected) and Marcelo Freixo (PSOL, an left party) as an example to write about what he sees as a "Brazilian caviar left", a pejorative term broadly similar to the English "champagne socialist" and the American "limousine liberal", stating: "Rio de Janeiro is a victim of a real plague: the 'caviar-left', formed by the financial and cultural elite of the country.
+In a text published in the newspaper O Globo in 2012, Constantino used the mayoral election of Rio de Janeiro, disputed mainly between Eduardo Paes (PMDB party, elected) and Marcelo Freixo (PSOL, a left party) as an example to write about what he sees as a "Brazilian caviar left", a pejorative term broadly similar to the English "champagne socialist" and the American "limousine liberal", stating: "Rio de Janeiro is a victim of a real plague: the 'caviar-left', formed by the financial and cultural elite of the country.
 Their members pose as altruistic, while praising bloody dictators like Fidel Castro.
 From the comfort of their apartments in Paris, because no one is made by iron."
 Constantino further claims that "our artists and leftist intellectuals have schizophrenia, because admire socialism but also love three things that only capitalism can give to you: Good caches in hard currency, no censorship, and bourgeois consumerism.
 Hypocrisy is useful: approaching the power, these intellectuals get privileges.
 Petrobras, for example, has allocated R$ 652 million for 'cultural sponsorships' between 2008 and 2011."
 Constantino went on to claim that one of the reasons for the formation of the "caviar left" is "a sentiment of guilt", saying that "culturally, in a country that condemns profit, and sees the economy as a zero-sum game, where Joseph, to get rich, need to take from John, the success ends up being a 'personal offense', as Tom Jobim said."

 In 2013, he again used the term, commenting on the murder of a police officer, Colonel Simões Rossei Reynaldo, saying in regards of President Dilma Rousseff condemning the act, "It's the least that is expected of our leaders, usually remaining silent when the victims are police officers, not the 'protesters'."
 He went on to claim that "the historical position of the PT in particular, and the Left in general, has been to ease into the side of violent groups or even criminals who speak in the name of 'social justice.'
 It is the case of MST, among others.
 PT helped create this monster, which today seems somewhat out of control.
 There are clear signs that leftist parties are behind some of these movements that have brought chaos to our streets.", and that those groups "come with the support of artists and intellectuals of the caviar-left.
 Some even dress up in black bloc clothes, others recorded videos condemning the police on the streets... and defending the 'political prisoners'.
 Police, for this class, is 'fascist', while the real fascists are masked and armed 'young idealists' who need to 'dream'.
 The useful idiots are not my biggest concern.
 Always existed in a reasonable amount and below the equator.
 What really takes my sleep is the silent moderate majority.
 We can never forget the warning given by Burke: 'All that is necessary for the triumph of evil, is that good men do nothing.'"

+Personal life

+Constantino is a Roman Catholic convert from atheism.